What does “denwa” mean in Japanese?

 Let me start with the definition and meanings of “denwa”.

 - denwa – 電話 (でんわ) : a noun meaning ‘phone’ in Japanese.
-Depending on the situation and context, this can mean ‘phone call’ as well.
+Depending on the context and situation, this can also mean ‘phone call’.
 This can also work as plural.
 Learn more about Japanese plural.

-The kanji expression of “denwa” consists of the following two characters:
+The kanji expression of “denwa” consists of the following two kanji characters:

-- 電 : a kanji character widely used to mean ‘electricity’ or to express things related to electricity.
+- 電 : a kanji character widely used to mean ‘electricity’ in Japanese.

 When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
-In many cases, kanji characters tell us a lot about meanings of words they form.
+In many cases, kanji characters tell us a lot about the meanings of the expressions they form.
 Actually, here, we could get the better understanding of “denwa” through the detailed kanji check above.

-Then, let me explain how to use “denwa” through the example sentences below.
+So far, I’ve explained the definition and meanings of “denwa” together with its kanji characters.
+Then, let me explain how to use it through the example sentences below.

 Example #1: how to say “phone” in Japanese